bottlepy/bottle/apidoc/tutorial_app.rst

 .. rubric:: Validating Dynamic Routes

 Using dynamic routes is fine, but for many cases it makes sense to validate the dynamic part of the route.
-For example, we expect a integer number in our route for editing above.
+For example, we expect an integer number in our route for editing above.
 But if a float, characters or so are received, the Python interpreter throws an exception, which is not what we want.

 For those cases, Bottle offers the ``@valdiate`` decorator, which validates the "input" prior to passing it to the function.
 In order to apply the validator, extend the code as follows::